 Global climate model data is available as

-Data is held for climate model projections used as input to the Second, Third and Fourth IPCC Assessment Reports.
+Data is held for climate model projections used as input to the Second, Third, Fourth and Fifth IPCC Assessment Reports.

 Full details of the variables held can be found on the relevant data pages.

-The climatologies aof climate model projections can also be viewed through the
+The climatologies of climate model projections can also be viewed through the

 DDC visualisation service

-Daily fields are not provided by the DDC, but are available from PCMDI
+Daily fields for earlier Assessment Reports are not provided by the DDC; for the 4th Assessment Report they are available from the CMIP3 archive at PCMDI

 3. Socio-economic data and scenarios